HumanCenteredOS/hcos-governance/governship-framework/HCOS_Governship_Framework.md

 - the problem
 - the human purpose
 - the people affected
+- how affected people describe and experience the situation
+- whose perspective is missing or difficult to hear
 - the relevant system boundary
 - the type of knowledge or resource involved